openego/eTraGo/doc/index.rst

 Key Features
 ------------

-* Feature 1
-* Feature 2
-* Feature 3
+* open, cross-sectoral grid planning tool on extra-high and high-voltage level
+* includes a variety of functionalities for scenario variations and reduction of complexity in spatial and temporal dimension
+* market optimization as well as linear-optimal power flow available
+* analyses and plots the results

-.. note:: eTraGo and its documentation is in continuous development.
+.. note:: eTraGo and its documentation are in continuous development.

 .. toctree::
    :maxdepth: 3